testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

 ### Path cleaning

 Path cleaning is performed by the [cleaning](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/actions/paths.py#L208) function.
 As the stored paths population grows, many paths become redundant—slightly different input sequences that reach nearly the same position.
 Keeping all of them wastes computational resources and dilutes selection pressure.
-By grouping paths within 100-pixel ranges and keeping only the best from each group, we maintain a diverse population while eliminating near-duplicates.
+By grouping paths within position ranges and keeping only the best from each group, we maintain a diverse population while eliminating near-duplicates.
 This compression prevents the population from exploding with marginally different strategies that offer no real diversity.

 ## Autonomous exploration in action